roman-milk/roman-milk.github.io/humiliated.md

  "Hold it firmly and point it down," he casually said.

  In consternation she watched a stream of urine hit the bowl, splashing the water right next to her.
 On hands and knees, while holding his cock, she looked up at the stranger urinating.
 A hot yellow stream shot right past her face.
 It was both disgusting and fascinating.
 She was holding a strangers cock, watching for the first time, how it worked.
-Report_Story #2